lnshewmo/stock-analysis/README.md

 ### 2017

 Overall this subset of green stocks performed well for the year 2017, with one exception (TERP).
 DQ specifically had the highest rate of return for the year at 199%.
 The trading volume stands out as relatively low for 2017.
-This metric should be interpreted in by the client with the return rate to infer trends in buyer's interests in this share.
+This metric should be interpreted by the client together with the return rate to determine its significance.
 Refer to the table below which shows the trading volume and percent return.

 ![image 2017 returns](/resources/2017_Stock_Performance_with_Timer.png)